image of person or book cover 9180176624030135326.jpg

 BiographyHistory

-McGahan returned to Brisbane where he worked in part-time jobs, lived on the dole and 'wrote piles of bad poetry and short stories' (Interview, Allen & Unwin, 2005).
+McGahan returned to Brisbane where he worked part-time jobs, lived on the dole and 'wrote piles of bad poetry and short stories' (Interview, Allen & Unwin, 2005).
 McGahan says he was attracted by 'the romance of being a writer and of living some sort of cool, bohemian lifestyle.'
 Later he became more interested in the writing itself finding it 'a very pleasant and satisfying way to exist.'
 While unemployed in 1991, he wrote Praise, a largely autobiographical tale of hard drugs, bodily functions and sex set in Brisbane.

 McGahan has been a full-time writer since 1992 resisting offers of part-time employment.
 In an interview in the Australian he comments that 'A typical day, when he's in the middle of writing a book, is to write for about three hours, sit around a lot, play on the net - especially computer Scrabble, an enduring passion - watch Buffy the Vampire Killer or Star Trek (not much Australian drama), read - hang out.
 And then cook.' ( The Australian, 4.11.2000).